ruijarimba/azure-pipelines-guidelines/guidelines/steps/do-extensible-steps.md

 When creating steps templates to be reused by different people and/or across several jobs, consider adding some or all of the following parameters:

-- condition: condition expression to determine whether to run the steps
+- `condition`: condition expression to determine whether to run the steps
-- continueOnError: Continue running even on failure?
+- `continueOnError`: Continue running even on failure?
-- enabled: Run this task when the job runs?
+- `enabled`: Run this task when the job runs?
-- timeoutInMinutes: Time to wait for this task to complete before the server kills it
+- `timeoutInMinutes`: Time to wait for this task to complete before the server kills it
-- retryCountOnTaskFailure: Number of retries if the task fails
+- `retryCountOnTaskFailure`: Number of retries if the task fails

 ## Reason